 - 3 tablespoons basil fresh, minced

 - 3 tablespoons olive oil extra virgin

 - salt and pepper to taste

 - 1 teaspoons parsley optional, fresh, Italian flat leaf, minced

 - Combine chopped tomatoes, cucumbers and minced fresh herbs in a large bowl.
 Toss gently together.

 - In a separate bowl, whisk together the olive oil and the red wine vinegar.

-- Pour dressing on salad, toss gently together and serve.
+- Pour dressing, toss gently together and serve.